FAQ

 What is the best browser to use when exploring data in Polinode?

-We make every effort to support all modern browsers - Chrome, Safari, Internet Explorer and Firefox.
+We make every effort to support all modern browsers - Chrome, Safari, Edge and Firefox.
 Respondents to a Polinode Survey for example should face no issues using a modern version of these browsers.
-Note that we do not support Internet Explorer 8 or below.
+Note that we do not support older versions of Internet Explorer.

 For the explore view you should be able to use any of these browsers as well but you may find that your experience is best when using Chrome.